Harry Grey, 8th Earl of Stamford: Biography

 On the accidental death of his third cousin, George Grey, 7th Earl of Stamford, in 1883, he inherited the titles of Earl of Stamford and Baron Grey of Groby, and the estate (which was the ancient "family seat") at Dunham Massey in Cheshire.
 In 1885, he gave up 250 acre of the land to develop the industrial estate of Broadheath in Altrincham.
 He and his wife chose to remain in Wynberg, Cape Town, and he never returned to the United Kingdom.

-On his death in 1890, the title of 9th Earl (and traditional parliamentary seat in the House of Lords) was disputed.
+On his death in 1890, the title of 9th Earl and the traditional parliamentary seat in the House of Lords was disputed.
 Although John Grey was Harry's son and heir according to the law and custom of the Cape Colony, the claim was deemed invalid as, under English law, the later marriage of parents did not legitimise any child born prior to their legal union.
 (John's younger sister, Mary, having been born after her parents' marriage, was legitimate under English law and therefore known as Lady Mary Grey.
 However, she could not inherit titles which passed down the male line.)
 A court case ensued and the title passed to Harry's first cousin, William Grey, 9th Earl of Stamford, who had lived in Barbados for many years.

 The Stamford lineage died out in 1976 with the death of the 10th Earl.
 Today, Dunham Massey is a tourist attraction owned by the National Trust.